Is a full stack developer any different from a frontend and backend developer? Let’s find out in this article.

 - Software Outsourcing – This is ideal for small to medium startups that want to build a development team at a low cost.
 We are Full Scale, a KC-based software development company with offshore teams in the Philippines

-Hire Top-Tier Talents in the Industry
+Hire Top-Tier Talent in the Industry

 To recap, a full stack developer is a technology expert who understands the language of both frontend and backend development.
 They are an essential member of a software team whose role is to build, evaluate, and communicate how an application or website should look and feel.
 In other words, full stack developers work on all the nuts and bolts of a system for it to work smoothly.

 If you need a full stack developer to implement your software ideas, we can help you.
-At Full Scale, we make it easy and affordable for our clients to hire world-class talents that specialize in full stack development.
+At Full Scale, we make it easy and affordable for our clients to hire world-class talent that specialize in full stack development.
 From screening, recruitment to onboarding, we provide a holistic approach to assembling a software development team.

 Interested?
 Send us a message today to get your FREE consultation.